electricimp/imp-central-impt/spec/README.md

 ## Limitations ##

-- Device remove command tests can not be execute automatically, because impt have no command for add device to account.
-Due this fact device must added to account manually after each test.
+- Tests for device removal can not be executed automatically, as *impt* does not have a command to add device to account.
+Due to this fact, a device must be added to account manually after each test.
-- Count of login key is limit up to 10.
-Be sure that you have enough quantity free login key slots for test execute.
+- Total number of login keys is limited to 10 per account.
+Be sure that you have enough "free" login key slots for tests execution.

 ## Tests Running Management ##